Rounge-lab/VirMake/README.md

 The link should look like `http://127.0.0.1:8888`.
 This will launch shiny app within your browser.

-### Workflow config file
+### Workflow params file

-To adjust the workflow settings edit the `config.yaml` file.
-The file is located in `VirMake/workflow/config.yaml`.
+To adjust the workflow settings edit the `params.yaml` file.
+The file is located in `VirMake/workflow/config/params.yaml`.
 The file contains the following adjustable settings (default values are provided in square brackets):

 ```